Robust Unsupervised Video Anomaly Detection by Multi-Path Frame Prediction: Experiments

-Following previous works~\cite{1609.08938,liu2018ano_pred,Ionescu_2019_CVPR}, we compute the frame-level \textit{receiver operating characteristics} (ROC) and use the \textit{area under the curve} (AUC) score as the evaluation metric.
-A higher AUC score indicates better anomaly detection performance.
-We first obtain the anomaly scores for all video frames and then calculate the global AUC score.
+Following previous works~\cite{1609.08938,liu2018ano_pred,Ionescu_2019_CVPR}, we computed the frame-level \textit{receiver operating characteristics} (ROC) and use the \textit{area under the ROC curve} (AUROC) score as the main evaluation metric.
+We also calculated the \textit{area under the precision-recall curve} (AUPRC) score and the F1 score (the harmonic mean of precision and recall) as additional evaluation metrics.
+A higher score (AUROC, AUPRC, and F1) indicates better anomaly detection performance.
+We first obtained the anomaly scores for all video frames and then calculated the scores globally for each dataset.